×

 Diarrhea stands prominently as the dominant symptom in the Malabsorption Syndrome market, reflecting its immediate and distressing nature which drives patients to seek medical attention.
 This segment is characterized by various underlying conditions affecting nutrient absorption, leading to excretion of unabsorbed food materials.
 In contrast, weight loss, while considered an emerging category, is gaining recognition due to its significant implications on patient health and quality of life.
 It reflects chronic malabsorption scenarios and is frequently correlated with other serious health conditions.
 As healthcare providers enhance diagnostic techniques, the focus on the weight loss segment is anticipated to grow, affirming its position as a key player in future market dynamics.

-By Diagnosis Method: Endoscopy (Largest) vs. Blood Tests (Fastest-Growing)
+By Diagnosis Method: Blood Tests (Largest) vs. Endoscopy (Fastest-Growing)

 By Treatment Approach: Dietary Management (Largest) vs. Enzyme Replacement Therapy (Fastest-Growing)